-If you can’t can’t catch an animal in a trap, hook a fish from the stream or even find an edible plant nearby, there are still thousands of things around you that you can eat.
+If you can’t catch an animal in a trap, hook a fish from the stream or even find an edible plant nearby, there are still thousands of things around you that you can eat.
 In a survival scenario, bugs are dinner.

 Eating insects is completely normal for much of the world and, in a catastrophic situation, gathering these tiny morsels could be the difference between life and death.
 Bugs are also frequently eaten in different parts of the world, including caterpillars, termites (Africa), crickets (Asia), bees, ants (Asia), locusts (Mexico), Wasps (Japan) and tarantulas in South America.
 Insects can also be good for you.

 They are often low in carbohydrates, full of protein, high in vitamin B, iron, zinc and the nutritional value is comparable to meat sources such a chicken and beef.
 However, you shouldn’t eat something you found dead and you should try to keep them as fresh as possible.
 Experts says you can eat most insects raw but it is safer if they are cooked by boiling them in water or roasting them in a fire.
 As a rule, avoid insects that appear hairy or fuzzy, give off a bad smell or have bright colors including red, yellow and orange.

 Bugs that are brown, green and black are often better choices.
 Flies, mosquitoes, and ticks may carry diseases.
 In urban areas, bugs exposed to pesticides or snails that eat rat droppings might carry deadly parasites.
 Here’s our guide to the various delicacies you might use to stave off starvation in an end-of-the-world situation.Grasshopper

 You can eat grasshoppers raw or cooked.
 They have a lot of protein and calcium and you can snap off the legs and wings before eating.
 Twist off the head if you want to avoid a crunch.
 There are many varieties of edible grasshoppers.Scorpions